saeidee/s3-to-cloudinary/README.md

 You need to enable lazy loading and map your buckets in your Cloudinary dashboard you can find more information about lazy migration here https://cloudinary.com/documentation/fetch_remote_images#auto_upload_remote_files.

 After that update your keys in the config.yml and then since this project is a CLI tool, so you can run the start command to start migration.
+By default, it is listing 25 bucket object per request you can increase it from config.yml file, aws has limits up to 1000 keys per request.

 ```console
 foo@bar:~$ go run trek.go start